How the presidential candidates plan to address sexual harassment

 Amy Klobuchar

 In 2018, Amy Klobuchar spearheaded legislation that makes it easier to bring harassment claims in Congress and ensure that the accused are held financially liable for harassment and retaliation settlements.
 Klobuchar, too, hopes to pass the Be Heard Act and Pregnant Workers Fairness Act.
-She has also backed legislation like the Combating Sexual Harassment in Science Act, which would invest in studying and preventing sexual harassment in STEM field.
+She has also backed legislation like the Combating Sexual Harassment in Science Act, which would invest in studying and preventing sexual harassment in the STEM field.
 In her own campaign, Klobuchar reportedly has “strong guidelines and policies in place” to protect staffers against harassment.

 Bernie Sanders